cedar-policy/cedar-docs/docs/collections/_policies/syntax-datatypes.md

 ip("10.50.0.0/24")     // an IPv4 range with a 24-bit subnet mask (255.255.0.0)
 ip("1:2:3:4::/48")     // an IPv6 range with a 48-bit subnet mask
 ```

+Constructor calls such as `ip(context.addr)` and `ip(if context.addr like "145.*" then context.addr else "127.0.0.1")` can _evaluate_ properly, assuming `context.addr` is a string of the accepted format, but will not _validate_.
+To validate, the `ip()` constructor must be given a _string literal_.
+If calling `ip()` with the string literal would produce an error due to the string literal being in an incorrect format, the constructor call is also deemed invalid.